 Getting Paid: What to Expect

 Before choosing any career, it’s important to figure out your earning potential.
-The average salary for a CPA ranges from $55,000 to $75,000 and upwards per year.
+Basically, the average salary for a CPA ranges from $55,000 to $75,000 and upwards per year.

-In Massachusetts, the average yearly income of a CPA is around $72,500, however that amount is a ballpark figure.
+In Massachusetts, the average yearly income of a CPA in 2020 is around $58,708, however, that amount is a ballpark figure.
 Chances are you, you may not be earning that much when you first start out as a CPA.
 It all depends on where you are employed.

 Some companies pay very good wages while others either cannot or will not pay that well in comparison.
 Of course, if you end up working independently or self-employed, you can command your own rates, but you must be qualified and highly skilled if you want to earn a larger salary.